Transportation and Ticket Center: Other services

 In addition to transportation and ticketing, there are a few other services at the TTC.
 In the main TTC plaza there is a Joffrey's Coffee kiosk.
-Across the parking lot is the Car Care Center which includes a Speedway gas station, an auto repair shop and a Alamo Rent a Car location.
+Across the parking lot is the Car Care Center which includes a Speedway gas station, an auto repair shop and an Alamo Rent a Car location.
 Additionally the Car Care Center houses one of Disney Transport's bus depots.

 Former bus service

 There are nearly 40 bus stands located south of the monorail station.
 In the late 1980s/early 1990s this bus station was used for buses to and from hotels in other Walt Disney World Resort areas and to and from Disney's Animal Kingdom and Disney's Hollywood Studios theme parks.
-To reduce the traffic passing through the TTC, a bus station was built closer to the Magic Kingdom.
+To reduce the traffic passing through the TTC, a bus station was built closer to Magic Kingdom.
 However, the station was quickly filled up and the Disney's Animal Kingdom and Disney's Hollywood Studios operated out of the TTC instead of the Magic Kingdom bus stop.
-In December 2013 a third bus loop opened at the Magic Kingdom station, leaving the TTC without any regular Disney Transport bus routes.
+In December 2013 a third bus loop opened at Magic Kingdom station, leaving the TTC without any regular Disney Transport bus routes.